 \subsubsection{Hamiltonian Form}

-Using the discrete Legendre transforms, we will arrive at another set of discrete equations of motion based on discrete positions and momenta, which we will collectively call \textit{states}.
-Denote the linear and angular momentum by $p_k = (\bm{\gamma}_k,S(\bm{\Pi}_k))$ in analogy to the continuous case.
-Using Theorem \ref{thm:discreteThm} and \eqref{eqn:discreteLegendreTrans} for the discrete Legendre transforms, we see that
+Using the discrete Legendre transforms, we will arrive at a set of discrete equations of motion based on discrete positions and momenta, which we will collectively call \textit{states}.
+Denote the linear and angular momentum by $p_k = (\bm{\gamma}_k,S(\bm{\Pi}_k))$.
+Recall Theorem \ref{thm:discreteThm} and \eqref{eqn:discreteLegendreTrans} for the discrete Legendre transforms: